Encana: Eresman era, 2006–2013

 In December 2012, Encana announced a US$2.1 billion joint venture with state-owned, Beijing-based PetroChina through which PetroChina received a 49.9% stake in Encana's Duvernay Formation acreage in Alberta.
 This was in line with the rules that "favor minority stakes over takeovers" since Prime Minister Stephen Harper's December 7, 2012 prohibition of purchases by state-owned enterprises seeking to invest in Canadian oil.
 By the end of 2012, Encana's staff had increased to 4,169 employees.

 Encana and Cenovus' headquarters, The Bow in Calgary, was completed in 2013, becoming the tallest building in Canada outside of Toronto.
 The project, owned by H&R REIT, was announced as Encana's headquarters in 2006, prior to the Cenovus split.

-After the markets closed on Friday, 11 January 2013, Encana announced that Eresman had tendered his resignation that morning.
+On 11 January 2013, Encana announced that Eresman had tendered his resignation.
 Although he left the presidency, Eresman remained on the board until the end of February.
 Upon Eresman's resignation, company director Clayton H. Woitas was made interim president and put in charge of the search for a replacement.
 Eresman's departure from the company was cloaked in secrecy.
 After the weekend, Woitas told the media that "Randy was getting fatigued."
 Asked if the board tried to persuade Eresman to stay, Woitas responded that "it was time to move on with a fresh face representing Encana."
 In an article in the Calgary Herald, two anonymous analysts thought it likely that Eresman had been asked to resign.